 #4.
 Spanish Dictionary Conjugator App

-The verb conjugator/feature from Spanish Dictionary provides full Spanish conjugation for almost every Spanish verb -it’s one of the top ways to learn Spanish.
+The verb conjugator/feature from Spanish Dictionary provides full Spanish conjugation for almost every Spanish verb.

 You can conjugate verbs in tenses including preterite, imperfect, future, conditional, subjunctive, irregular & more.